How to Extend Your Companies House Filing Deadline

 What You Cannot Extend

 Identity verification deadlines during the transition period (November 2025 – November 2026) are tied to your next confirmation statement.
 Extending your accounts deadline does not affect when you need to verify your identity.
+If you're not sure where your directors stand, check your identity verification readiness with our free assessment.

 If you've missed a deadline and face penalties, see our complete guide to late filing penalties for the exact amounts and appeal options.